bistrulli/REMEMBER/README.md

 # REMEMBER: Uncovering Complex Temporal Dependencies in Process Logs with Variable Length Markov Chains

 This repository contains the source code and necessary files for **REMEMBER**, a tool for analyzing process logs and uncovering complex temporal dependencies using Variable Length Markov Chains (VLMCs).
-This work has been submitted to the 23rd International Conference on Business Process Management (BPM 2025) under the title: "REMEMBER: Uncovering Complex Temporal Dependencies in Process Logs with Variable Length Markov Chains".
+This work has been submitted to the 23rd International Conference on Business Process Management (BPM 2025).

 ---